-Last week, we discussed setting the tone for homework for the younger grades and discussed the importance of learning routine and habits.
+Last week, we discussed setting the tone for homework for the younger grades and discussed the importance of learning routines and habits.
 When kids are in the older elementary grades, it’s time to continue to focus on habits and routine, but also on learning important study skills.
 As students get older, they’ll also start to have less review work and more individual learning at home to prepare for the next day’s class.
-Help your student by setting up an independent work area to help him learn to focus and concentrate now, so that he’ll have the skills he needs come middle and high school.
+Help your student by setting up an independent work area to help him learn to focus and concentrate now so that he’ll have the skills he needs come to middle and high school.

 When should students do homework?

-Most families will make time before or after dinner for homework, and you’ll notice that as your child gets older and needs more time for homework, his bed time might be pushed back a bit.
-Mornings become, in most families, a great time for last minute review.
+Most families will make time before or after dinner for homework, and you’ll notice that as your child gets older and needs more time for homework, his bedtime might be pushed back a bit.
+Mornings become, in most families, a great time for last-minute review.

 Where should older elementary students do their homework?

 Sometime during elementary school, kids will start to need their own space for homework.
 You can usually tell when it’s time when your child is distracted by his siblings and itches to move to a private place.
 Remember, he’s been learning all day with other kids around.

 Here are a few other tips that it’s time to look for a private workspace for your kids: